 Strengths: They'll score a hatful of goals.
 Work rate will be huge.
 And they have Paddy McCourt!

-Weaknesses: Might concede a few, given that the defender is in goals and the midfielder is at the back.
+Weaknesses: Might concede a few, given that the only defender is in goals and the midfielder is at the back.

 Waterford have just abut cobbled a team together, with a serious mixture of experience and youth.